 One Labrador Puppy Or Two?

 It may seem that bringing two Labrador puppies home together is great.
 That the two dogs will be good company for each other whilst you are busy, growing up to be great friends and playmates.
-But is this really a good idea?
-In this article we are going to look at the challenges involved in raising two puppies.
-Helping you to decide whether this is the right decision for your family.
+But in reality for most homes, this is a really bad idea.

 Should I Get Two Puppies From The Same Litter?